sourcegraph/handbook/content/strategy-goals/strategy/cloud/delivery/index.md

 ### Problem Area: Build customer trust by improving internal troubleshooting processes

 We want to streamline our troubleshooting processes for our Customer Engineering and Customer Support teams to ensure we can reduce any friction customers may face during setup, upgrade, or maintenance of a self-hosted Sourcegraph instance.
-Our goal is to help immprove the customer experience and reduce the time to resolve issues.
+Our goal is to help improve the customer experience and reduce the time to resolve issues.

 - Key Result 1: 80% of Github issues escalated to Delivery for customer issues are using the Delivery team escalation template in Github which includes standardized peocesses for troubleshooting.
 - Key Result 2: Publish reference architecture to Sourcegraph docs based off a modified and generalized architecture built for Stripe POC